GGTuran/bike-rental-service-server/Readme.md

 # Bike Rental System Backend

-## So,here is a backend server for renting bikes.It will allow someone to rent a bike for a time being and return it as his will of time,with payment.This system is so helpful for the tourist
+## So,here is a backend server for renting bikes.It will allow someone to rent a bike for a time being and return it as his/her will of time,with payment.This system is so helpful for the tourist.This Backend server comes with some exciting features,such as authentication-authorization for security,ensuring proper bike management by an admin assigned to those tasks,better renting system of bikes.User data will be secured.

 ## Live URL